Apocalypse Dreams

-"Apocalypse Dreams" is a song by Australian psychedelic rock band Tame Impala.
+"Apocalypse Dreams" is a song by Australian psychedelic rock artist Tame Impala.
 It was first released on July 8, 2012 as a promo single and first track released in promotion of the band's second studio album Lonerism as the third track.

 It is the first track by the band to have a songwriting credit besides frontman Kevin Parker, being co-written by touring drummer Jay Watson.

 Background and release

 According to Studio Rumblings, Kevin Parker recorded the track after watching the 2011 film Melancholia.
 In a statement about the track, Parker stated that "I think the first guitar comes three minutes in.
 Co-writing was... whoa... a huge thing for me, so that's a Parker/Watson number, and the rest is the usual story: me locked away."

-The track was first premiered by Triple J Radio on 8 July 2012, immediately following the premier the track was made available to download for free on the bands website.
+The track was first premiered by Triple J Radio on 8 July 2012, immediately following the premier the track was made available to download for free on the artist’s website.